Missouri Arrest & Search Warrants

-The Fourth Amendment guarantees Americans’ right against unreasonable search and seizure.
-Therefore, police officers are often not allowed to search your property or arrest you unless they have a warrant.
-It’s often because law enforcement officers can conduct an arrest in certain cases.
+The Fourth Amendment guarantees Americans the right to be protected against unreasonable searches and seizures.
+Therefore, police officers are generally not permitted to search your property or arrest you without a warrant.
+However, law enforcement officers can make an arrest in certain situations even without a warrant.
 Any evidence obtained through an unlawful arrest or search may not be admissible in court.

 If there is an active arrest warrant for you in Missouri, it may be in your best interest to lawyer up.
-Criminal defense lawyers at Missouri DWI & Criminal Law Center are here for you.
+Criminal defense lawyers at Benjamin Law Firm, LLC are here for you.
 We can help you understand the charges against you and work with you to get them dropped or reduced.

 Arrest warrants are court-issued documents to authorize the apprehension and detention of someone suspected of committing a crime.
 However, there must be probable cause and sufficient evidence linking the individual named in the arrest warrant to the crime.